smartworkz-kyriacos/sagemaker-studio-workshop/content/introduction/lab-1.1-studio-on-boarding.md

 #### Navigate to the "local" notebook

-From your chosen folder in the JupyterLab directory structure (above), open the first notebook by double clicking on the `Headline Classifier Local.ipynb` file.
+From your chosen folder in the JupyterLab directory structure (above), open the first notebook by double-clicking on the `Headline Classifier Local.ipynb` file.

 ![](https://static.us-east-1.prod.workshops.aws/public/38e35409-78ba-461d-9d90-2d96bfd20791/static/images/sagemaker101/notebook2.png)